xfph/RFPCA/readme.txt

 test_MxT.m
 -- test_MxT shows the results of running the MxT with parsimonious covariance structures on the AUSLAN dataset.

-The subfolder simulation contains the codes for all the experiments in section 4.1 of the paper, detailed as follow. expr_4_1_1.m, expr_4_1_2.m, expr_4_1_3.m, expr_4_1_4.m and expr_4_1_5.m -- These M-files obtain the results of Sec 4.1.1, Sec 4.1.2, Sec 4.1.3, Sec 4.1.4 and Sec 4.1.5, respectively.
+The subfolder simulation contains the codes for all the experiments in section 4.1 of the paper, detailed as follows. expr_4_1_1.m, expr_4_1_2.m, expr_4_1_3.m, expr_4_1_4.m and expr_4_1_5.m -- These M-files obtain the results of Sec 4.1.1, Sec 4.1.2, Sec 4.1.3, Sec 4.1.4 and Sec 4.1.5, respectively.